creativenull/projectcmd.nvim/README.md

 ## TODO

-+ [X] Omit the `type` key once we can automatically source based on the filepath extension.
-Solution: removed type
-+ [X] If both `.vim` and `.lua` files are present, then figure how to source them in order or require them to only have one file.
-Solution: in this case, use .vim only
 + [ ] Figure out a way to save previous settings, so that we can implement the disable feature.
 Solution: re-source vimrc file after calling `:ProjectCmdDisable` (not implemented)